MicrosoftDocs/windows-itpro-docs/devices/surface/enroll-and-configure-surface-devices-with-semm.md

 *Figure 10.
 Verify the enrollment of a Surface device in SEMM in Event Viewer*

-You can also verify that the device is enrolled in SEMM in Surface UEFI, while the device is enrolled Surface UEFI will contain the Enterprise Management page, as shown in Figure 11.
+You can also verify that the device is enrolled in SEMM in Surface UEFI – while the device is enrolled, Surface UEFI will contain the Enterprise Management page (as shown in Figure 11).

 ![Surface UEFI Enterprise Management page](images\surface-semm-enroll-fig11.png "Surface UEFI Enterprise Management page")

-*Figure 11: The Surface UEFI Enterprise Management page*
+*Figure 11.
+The Surface UEFI Enterprise Management page*

 ## Configure Surface UEFI settings with SEMM